fxnn/deadbox/README.md

   and connected.
   However, this could be circumvented by letting the drop not only store the encrypted requests, but also the encrypted responses for some limited time.
-  Of course, this is not feasible in all use cases.
+  Of course, this is not feasible in all use cases and, in any case, leads to possibly high latency.
-* The user needs to install, configure and maintain instances on at least two different devices.
+* The user needs to install, configure and maintain instances on at least two different devices, from which one must be in the public internet.
   This could be circumvented by providing a central cloud service, maybe on a subscription base.